Best Golf Grips 2023

 - Grip lines seem purely cosmetic

-Winn is the first manufacturer to bring premium polymer golf grips to the market and they are specialists in fishing rods, tennis and bicycle grips.
-The grips are tackier than traditional rubber and they’re also comfortable, so a day of 36 holes (or maybe even a lot of hitting balls) will put less strain on your hands.
-This is their most popular grip and it comes in five different colors, including red, blue, pink, navy and gray colorways.
+Winn is the first manufacturer to bring premium polymer golf grips to the market, with the company specialists in fishing rods, tennis and bicycle grips.
+To start with, the grips are tackier than traditional rubber and they’re also comfortable, so a day of 36 holes, or a long range session, will put less strain on your hands.

 + Engineered rubber for softness and tackiness